tpope/vim-fireplace/README.markdown

 The only external dependency is that you have either a Vim with Python support compiled in, or `python` in your path.

-Oh, and if you don't have an nREPL connection, installing [classpath.vim][] lets it fall back to using `java clojure.main` for some of the basics, using a class path based on your Leiningen or Maven config.
+Oh, and if you don't have an nREPL connection, installing [leiningen.vim][] lets it fall back to using `java clojure.main` for some of the basics, using a class path based on your Leiningen or Maven config.
 It's a bit slow, but a two-second delay is vastly preferable to being forced out of my flow for a